near/NEPs/specs/Standards/Sould Bound Token/README.md

         limit: Option<u32>,
     ) -> Vec<TokenId>;

-    /// Query sbt tokens by owner
+    /// Query SBT tokens by owner
     /// If `from_kind` is not specified, then `from_kind` should be assumed to be the first
     /// valid kind id.
     /// Returns list of pairs: `(Contract address, list of token IDs)`.